 That time of year is coming up again!
 Preparing for the holidays is tough for small business owners, and in the rush of getting everything together for Christmas and the end of the year, Black Friday and Small Business Saturday tend to get pushed aside.
 Follow our tips on Black Friday and Small business Saturday marketing below:

 Black Friday shoppers are just increasing over time, with last year garnering 101.7 million shoppers, much more than 2015’s 74 million.
 Small Business Saturday, which is the Saturday after Black Friday, is a relatively new movement that started in 2010.
 It’s dedicated to celebrate mom and pops all over the U.S. and encourage consumers to skip the chains and #ShopSmall.
 Despite only being around for seven years, it saw about 112 million shoppers in 2016, a 13% increase from 2015.

-- Utilize your e-mail list
+Utilize your e-mail list

-- Ditch the early morning sales
+Ditch the early morning sales

 Everyone is going to be doing crack of dawn sales, especially the big chain stores.
 Black Friday is not the day to try to compete with them.
-Opt out of this one and open your business at normal hours, forego the “early birds get best deals” idea, and, instead, expand your day by closing business later than usual.
+Opt out of this one and open your business at normal hours.
+Forego the “early birds get best deals” idea, and, instead, expand your day by closing business later than usual.
 Strategically plan out deals and sales that are only available at certain parts of the day, going on until the later part to keep them coming.

-- Own the social media game
+Own the social media game

-- For Small Business Saturday, collaborate with other small businesses
+For Small Business Saturday, collaborate with other small businesses

 SBS is all about supporting the community.
 What better to do this by supporting fellow businesses?
 Get together with other small business owners in your area and plan a collaboration of sorts, it could be anything from cross-promotion strategy or sharing costs for marketing.
 Small businesses in the same area can even make a whole event out of it!
 Among the 112 million SBS shoppers in 2016, 32% attended a small business community event – so get planning!